lbparticles/lbparticles/paper/paper.md

 # Summary

-The `lbparticles` python package is a tool to model semianalytic orbits of point mass particles in a central potential at a galaxy scale.
+The `lbparticles` python package is a tool to model semianalytic orbits of point mass particles in a static central potential at a galaxy scale.
 The model conserves linear and angular momentum where numerical integration methods would not due to numerical inaccuracies.
-The model has a faster computation speed than integration methods due to approximate analytical equations.
-The package is built upon Lynden-Bell's previous work [@Lynden:2015]
+The model has a faster computation speed than integration methods due to approximate analytical equations [@Forbes:2024].
+The package is built upon Lynden-Bell's previous work [@Lynden:2015].

 The lbparticles package allows for the investigation into population dynamics of interstellar objects.

 Are there similar projects in the past?
 Is this competely new application?
+The main benefit of the package compared to using off the shelf integration is the speed of calculation as well as conserving important quantities that may enable
-[Bovy:2015]
+[Bovy:2015] [Virtanen:2020]

 This paper describes the lbparticles package, the available classes, and the underlying architecture.